All Full-Time people have the following Time Away;

 - after 4 years of employment 8 weeks (40 workdays).

-By providing this work life balance we expect people not to use their remaining waking hours and vacations to work on side projects that leave them exhausted.
+We expect people not to use their remaining waking hours and vacations to work on side projects that leave them exhausted.
 If you are full-time, focus full-time on us, and when not working, rest and enjoy.
-If you want to work for us and do side projects, that’s no problem, be Part-Time or Contract.
+If you want to work for us and do side projects, that’s no problem, be Part-Time.